 There have also been studies that suggest that teens who have been prescribed ADHD medications for many years are more likely to abuse substances later in life.
 Many therapists see young adults who have been on ADHD medications since early childhood abusing substances at higher rates in early adulthood.

-Treating Teen Addiction and Co-Occurring Disorders
+Treating Teen Addiction And Dual Diagnosis

 Some addiction rehabs may not treat underlying mood disorders.
 Additionally, mental health counseling might not treat co-occurring drug abuse.
-To keep teens with co-occurring disorders from “falling between the cracks,” it’s important to treat both disorders at once.
+To keep teens with co-occurring disorders from falling between the cracks, it’s important to treat both disorders at once.

 Teens diagnosed with co-occurring disorders typically aren’t successful in traditional addiction treatment programs.
 Treatment approaches like the 12-step recovery model may be too confrontational for teens with a dual diagnosis.
 The stress these teens suffer in such programs can be counterproductive to addiction recovery.